Jeremy Tam: Political career

 Tam became involved in politics when he joined the historic 2003 1 July protests, which drew more than 500,000 people against the legislation of the Hong Kong Basic Law Article 23.
 He followed his role model, legislator Margaret Ng to join the Civic Party, which derived from the Article 45 Concern Group emerged from the 2003 protests.

 In 2007, Tam ran as an independent candidate to represent Tung Chung North in that year's District Council elections.
 In subsequent elections, he ran as a Civic Party candidate, first in 2011 to represent Tung Chung North in its District Council, then in 2012 to represent Kowloon East in the Legislative Council.
 In 2015, Tam ran in the Laguna City District Council election, also being the only candidate failing to get a seat with over 3,000 votes.

 Tam stood in the 2012 Legislative Council election to represent Kowloon East on the second place of the Civic Party's list after party leader Alan Leong and helped secure Leong's re-election.
 In the 2016 Legislative Council Election, Leong stepped down to the second place on the list to stand behind Tam.

 In 2014, Tam became the Vice-Chairman of the Civic Party's Kowloon East Branch.
 Tam has expressed concerns about transportation, environmental protection, land planning, and animal rights issues.

 In the 2016 Hong Kong Legislative Council election, he was elected through Kowloon East.

 On 11 November 2020, Tam resigned together with 14 remaining pro-democratic legislators in protest over the unseating of four pro-democratic legislators through a ruling by the central government on the same day.

 On 6 January 2021, Tam was among 53 members of the pro-democratic camp who were arrested under the national security law, specifically its provision regarding alleged subversion.
 The group stood accused of the organisation of and participation in unofficial primary elections held by the camp in July 2020.
 Tam was released on bail on 7 January, a decision that was overturned by a higher court on 13 March.
 During the bail hearings, Tam resigned from the Civic Party and later announced his decision to leave politics, also penning an open letter together with Alvin Yeung, Kwok Ka-ki and Lee Yue-shun, publicized on 15 April, which called for the party to disband.
-On 22 April 2021, High Court Esther Toh again denied him bail after accusing him of signing a letter in September 2019 supporting the Hong Kong Human Rights and Democracy Act.
+On 22 April 2021, High Court judge Esther Toh again denied him bail after accusing him of signing a letter in September 2019 supporting the Hong Kong Human Rights and Democracy Act.

 On 19 August 2022, Tam pleaded guilty to violating the national security law with his sentencing date yet to be determined.
 He is sentenced to four years and two months in prison.